ga-curriculum/intro-to-javascript-arrays/expanding-on-forEach/README.md

 ## Stopping the execution of a `forEach()` loop

 Do not terminate `forEach()` loops early.
 Doing so would break the otherwise clear intentions of the `forEach()` method.
 If you need to do this, use another tool, such as the `for...of` loop, which you can break out of if necessary.
-See the [`break` and `continue` Level Up](./break-and-continue.md) for more.
+See the `break and continue` Lesson for more.